Inside the Party Dungeon of One of History's Biggest Arms Dealers

-The entrance to La Zagaleta, a gated community for Europe’s super-rich outside Marbella
+The entrance to La Zagaleta, a gated community for Europe’s super-rich outside Marbella.
+Photos by Henry Wilkins

-The security guard had a handlebar moustache and a large gun strapped to his hip.
+The security guard had a handlebar mustache and a large gun strapped to his hip.

 Videos by VICE